 3) One by one, debug the sensor interfaces.
-Please verify proper operation of the circuit before connecting to the microcontroller.
+Please verify proper operation of the circuit before testing using software on the microcontroller.
 Also remember to turn off both 3.3 and 5 V power when moving parts and wires on your circuit.
 Double check the power connections every time before applying power.

 4A) Using known distances, calibrate the Ping))) so it measures distance accurately.
 The maximum deviation (or span) is the difference between maximum and minimum data points given a fixed distance.
 The range is the minimum and maximum distances at which the measurements can be accurately obtained.
 Write software that measures the average, standard deviation and maximum deviation of 10 consecutive measurements (one second).
 The walls of the race track will be pieces of 3.5 by 3.5 inch cedar wood.
-The floor will be the carpet in the 3rd floor lounge.
-The 22 cm wide robot will travel down a race track about 80 cm wide.
+The location will be the outdoor ECJ plaza (with the ETC T-Room/Student Lounge as indoor backup location in case of rain).
+The 19 cm wide robot will travel down a race track about 80 cm wide.
 Envision trying to speed your robot down the race track keeping a constant distance to the right wall.
 At what heights from the floor would it work?
 At what angles to the wall would it work?
-In order to determine the range, accuracy and noise level, take measurements (average, standard deviation and maximum deviation) at 5 known distances while detecting the race wall on the 3rd floor carpet creating a table like the one below.
+In order to determine the range, accuracy and noise level, take measurements (average, standard deviation and maximum deviation) at 5 known distances while detecting the race wall at outdoor and indoor locations.
 Calculate accuracy as the average absolute value of the differences between truth and measured.
 Standard deviation and maximum deviation are measures of noise.